netmex/babytuch-plugin/README.md

 Make sure that you have composer v1.10.6 installed (` composer self-update 1.10.6`) It will not work with newer versions.

+1. Install SVN (required to get a copy of wordpress-test): `brew install svn`
+2. Make sure you have MySQL installed in the CLI (check with running `mysql`)
-1. Run `composer install`
+4. Run `composer install`
-2. Create db called `wordpress_test`
+5. Create MySQL db called `wordpress_test`
-3. Run `/bin/bash wp-content/plugins/babytuch-plugin/tests/bin/install-wp-tests.sh wordpress_test root '' 127.0.0.1` to install WP test suite
+6. Run `/bin/bash wp-content/plugins/babytuch-plugin/tests/bin/install-wp-tests.sh wordpress_test root '' 127.0.0.1` to install WP test suite

 # Building the Plugin
 1. Run `composer archive --format=zip --file babytuch-plugin`